 Now in Season Five, Lost producers have introduced a way for new viewers to catch up on what has happened in prior episodes without having to sit through all the prior season DVDs, which (even though it seems like the thing to do to catch up) might also still leave new viewers scratching their heads a bit.
 So, to help new viewers they've created a video type of cliff notes called Lost Untangled where they re-enact shows in short clips using action figures giving you the major plot line highlights.

 Experience the relaxing session of massage rooms therapy.
 It's all about leaving the parlor with smile on your face.
+Because some things are done the rough way, check out 18&abused.
+These girls are turning these guys on with their sexy outfits, while lucky guys always get naked!
+All about this fetish in the cfnm teens!

 However, the Fine Brothers, a comedy duo, say they've been doing Lost parodies with action figures for sometime and hint that the show may have borrowed their idea.
 From their blog the write: "We will never truly know the back story of how this came about, but it is hard not to feel like someone at ABC saw our series, and rather than reach out to us to create it, did it themselves."
 The Fine Brothers don't seem to be contemplating legal action they say they just want the recognition for their creative endeavours.